 The principal quality of the caregiver archetype is self-love.
 When you love yourself you have the capacity to love others unconditionally.
 You also take good care of yourself, physically, mentally and emotionally.

-A surprising number of people have a lack of self-love.
+A surprising number of people lack self-love.
 Even the narcissists you see posting selfies on Instagram every day and the body-beautiful fitness fanatics you see strutting around the gym.

 You may think these types of people “love themselves” but underneath they are suffering from a lack of self-care.
 They were probably starved of love and compassion as a child.